Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

-In \S \ref{nontrivsn}, these results are extended to Zariski-dense representations $\rho\co \pi_1(Y,y) \to R(\R)$ with unitary monodromy around local components of the divisor.
+In Section \ref{nontrivsn}, these results are extended to Zariski-dense representations $\rho\co \pi_1(Y,y) \to R(\R)$ with unitary monodromy around local components of the divisor.
 The construction of MHS and MTS in these cases is much trickier than for trivial monodromy.
-The idea behind Theorem \ref{unitmhs}, inspired by \cite{Morgan}, is to construct the Hodge filtration on the complexified homotopy type, and then to use homotopy limits of diagrams to glue this to the real form.
-When $R$-representations underlie variations of Hodge structure on $Y$, this gives a non-positively weighted MHS on $(Y,y)^{\rho, \mal}$, with $\gr^W(Y,y)^{\rho, \mal}$ corresponding to the $R$-equivariant DGA
+The idea behind Theorem \ref{unitmhs}, inspired by \cite{Morgan}, is to construct the Hodge filtration on the complexified homotopy type, and then to use homotopy limits of diagrams to glue this to give a real form.
+When $R$-representations underlie variations of Hodge structure on $Y$, this gives a non-positively weighted MHS on $(Y,y)^{\rho, \mal}$, with $\gr^W(Y,y)^{\rho, \mal}$ corresponding to the $R$-equivariant CDGA

-regarded as a Hodge structure via the VHS structure on $\bO(R)$.
+regarded as a Hodge structure via the VHS structure on $O(\Bu_{\rho})$.
 For more general $R$, Theorem \ref{unitmts} gives a non-positively weighted MTS, with the construction based on homotopy gluing over an affine cover of the analytic space $\bP^1(\Cx)$.
-Simplicial resolutions then extend these results to singular varieties in Theorems \ref{singunitmts} and Theorem \ref{singunitmhs}. \S \ref{generalmonodromy} discusses possible extensions to more general monodromy.
+Simplicial resolutions then extend these results to singular varieties in Theorems \ref{singunitmts} and \ref{singunitmhs}. \S \ref{generalmonodromy} discusses possible extensions to more general monodromy.

-\S \ref{splitsn} is concerned with splittings of MHS and MTS on finite-dimensional vector spaces.
+Section \ref{splitsn} is concerned with splittings of MHS and MTS on finite-dimensional vector spaces.
 Every mixed Hodge structure $V$ splits on tensoring with the ring $\cS$ defined above, giving an $\cS$-linear isomorphism $V\ten \cS\cong (\gr^WV)\ten \cS$ preserving the Hodge filtration $F$.
 Differentiating with respect to $V$, this gives a map $\beta\co (\gr^WV)\to (\gr^WV)\ten \Omega(\cS/\R)$ from which $V$ can be recovered.
 Theorem \ref{SHSequiv} shows that the $\cS$-splitting can be chosen canonically, corresponding to imposing certain restrictions on $\beta$, and this gives an equivalence of categories.
-In Remark \ref{cfRMHS}, $\beta$ is explicitly related to the complex splitting of \cite{RMHS}.
-Theorem \ref{STSequiv} then gives the corresponding results for mixed twistor structures.
+In Remark \ref{cfRMHS}, $\beta$ is explicitly related to Deligne's complex splitting of \cite{RMHS}.
+Theorem \ref{STSequiv} then gives the corresponding results for mixed twistor structures. \S \ref{hodgeHTsn2} adapts Goncharov's construction to give reduced versions of absolute Hodge and twistor homotopy types, with consequences for canonical $\cS$-splittings and VMHS/VMTS.